diablodale/dp.docs/docs/_max/attributes/rotatexyz.md

 This `@rotatexyz` is compatible with Max [jit.anim.node](https://docs.cycling74.com/max7/refpages/jit.anim.node).

-> :memo: Some combinations of Euler angles will result in unworkable
+> 📝 Some combinations of Euler angles will result in unworkable
 > rotations known as [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).